puspenderkr/ipl-2023-best-players/README.md

 # ipl-2023-best-players and their stats
-A rating system for IPL players who played in 2023, along with data scrapped from howstat

 Cricket is one of my favorite sports(although I can’t play it to save my life).
 And since IPL 2023 has come to an end, I am sure millions of cricket fans would be interested in knowing which player was best this season.

 For this article, I will only be carrying out only two tasks —